UniVE-SSV/SoftwareArchitectures24/_docs/spring-1/introduction.md

 ### Spring dependencies
 For our examples, we use the following Spring dependencies:
 1. **Spring boot**: enhance the Spring framework simplifying the creation of applications.
-Spring Boot manages a server and deploys our application on it in an automatic way.
+Spring Boot manages a server and deploys our application on it automatically.
-2. **Spring web**: this dependency adds Model-View-Controller (MVC) capabilities to Spring, easing the creation of web.
+2. **Spring web**: This dependency adds Model-View-Controller (MVC) capabilities to Spring, easing the creation of web pages.

 ## Initialize a Gradle Spring project
 Let's see now how to initialize a Java Spring Application.
 There are different ways to do that.
 ### Using IntelliJ (Ultimate)
 If you have installed the Ultimate version of IntelliJ IDEA, in the "New Project" view should appear an option named "Spring Initializr": select this, fill out the form, and click "Next".
-Select the dependencies that you want to install (Spring Boot, Spring Web), then click "Create".
+Select the dependencies you want to install (Spring Boot, Spring Web), then click "Create".
 ![Spring intro]({{ site.baseurl }}/images/spring_intro_1.png)
 ![Spring intro]({{ site.baseurl }}/images/spring_intro_2.png)
 ### Using Spring initializr
 <a target="_blank" rel="noopener noreferrer" href="start.spring.io">Here</a>, you can find a nice online tool that helps you create a Spring Project.
-You just need to fill the form with all the appropriate information, add the dependencies previously mentioned (Spring Boot, Spring Web), and click the "Generate" button.
+You must fill the form with all the appropriate information, add the previously mentioned dependencies (Spring Boot, Spring Web), and click the "Generate" button.
 This action will download a .zip file containing your empty Gradle project with Spring dependencies.
-You can then, after unzipping the .zip, open the project with your desired IDE and start working on it.
+After unzipping the .zip, you can open the project with your desired IDE and start working on it.
 ![Spring intro]({{ site.baseurl }}/images/spring_intro_3.png)
 ### By Hand
 You can also initialize a Spring Web application by configuring plugins and dependencies in your build.gradle: